diazgio/linkedin-skill-assessments-quizzes/android/android-quiz.md

 1. [Reference](https://youtu.be/QdfStuj-MuA?t=86)
 2. [Reference](https://developer.android.com/guide/playcore/feature-delivery/on-demand)

 #### Q65.
-Which approach is not recommended for providing a useful offline state in your app?

-- [ ] caching data
-- [ ] storing data locally
-- [ ] queuing outbound requests to action when connectivity has been lost
-- [ ] always notifying users that connectivity has been lost

-#### Q66.
 If you need your app code to inspect information about the current build, which class should you use?

 - [x] `BuildConfig`
 - [ ] `BuildInfo`